guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 workflows that are protected by manual approvals can only access environemnt secrets after te deployment is approved

-GitHub packages also provides built int controls for permissions and visibiliy of any packages that are publish.For packages, permissions and visibilitu are inherited fomr the repo where the package ois hosted.

-container image permissins can be customized (granularity) to accounts and organizations.

-Authentication is required to create and access softwagre pacgages. in owrkflows, the GITHUB_TOKEN must be used to autehntica to the package management tools.
+in owrkflows, the GITHUB_TOKEN must be used to autehntica to the package management tools.

-For private packages, each account receives a certain amount of storage and data transfer.